...

 Ⓒ ながの観光コンベンションビューロー

-Suddenly, a nine-head dragon appeared before him and said, “I was the head monk of the temple in the area.
-But I was transformed into a nine-head dragon because I treated Buddha without respect and neglected my duties.
+Suddenly, a nine-headed dragon appeared before him and said, “I was the head monk of the temple in the area.
+But I was transformed into a nine-headed dragon because I treated Buddha without respect and neglected my duties.
 Many monks traveled to Mt.
 Togakushi while chanting other sutras before you.
 But they died from the poison coming out of me.

 Today, getting the benefit of listening to your chanting of the Lotus Sutra, I was released from this monster form.”